elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If a specific condition exists, the break statement ends the loop and the continue directive stops the loop and forces to start over.</div><br />
+  <div><strong>Interview Response:</strong> In JavaScript, The break statement terminates the entire loop, while the continue directive skips the current iteration and proceeds to the next iteration in the loop.</div><br />
   <div><strong>Technical Response:</strong> The break statement stops the loop in the middle or several places of its body.
 The continue directive is a “lighter version” of break.
 It does not stop the whole loop; instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).<br /><br />
   </div>
   </div>